theo-armour/agenda/2-peeps/phyllis-wedvick.md

 # Phyllis Wedvick

+## 2025-06-25

+My nerves are still a problem.
+I will look for sunshine today.

+You are so kind.

+***

+>>My nerves are still a problem.

+The good thing is that you are being conscious of your problem and looking at it and thinking about it.

+Starting to be able to look at yourself from the outside and see what happens is a good thing.

+>>I will look for sunshine today.

+Do I hear you saying "Piffle 'Light at the end of the tunnel', I want the full load"

+;-)

+>>You are so kind.

+Thank you.
+It took me a long time to figure out that being outgoing anf generous is more fun than ruminating

+***

+The neighbor I invited a few days ago came over for lunch today.
+He owns a 1932 Ford Coupe — the one with a rumble seat.
+Maybe I will get a ride in it one day.
+Anyway we had a great dialog.
+To be continued.

 ## 2025-06-24

 Here I am.
 Reaching out.
 Saying hello.
 Wondering how Phyllis is.
 Wondering if there was any sunshine today.

+***

+Yes, I had sunshine today.

+Two friends took me to dinner at a wonderful Italian Restaurant in Palo Alto.
+I received a book and flowers from two other friends.

+A highlight was from the Volcano Theatre Company.
+Four of the actors who were rehearsing sang "Happy Birthday" to me through a video.
+So cute.

+Now i have a message from you.

+***

+Yippee and Happy Birthday!!!

+And may the sun come out from behind the clouds more often

 ## 2025-06-23